dewaalvw/Listurcell/README.md

 2) Place this info in a Mysqli database

-3)Search and Display info from the database
+3) Search and Display info from the database